 One of the hardest aspects of a divorce is dividing your lives into two separate entities.
 This means separating everything, which may include your business.
 Even if your spouse had nothing to do with running your business, he or she may still have a claim to at least part of it.
-Property division laws in New Jersey follow the concept of equitable distribution, which means that anything you obtain during the marriage becomes property of you and your spouse.
+Property division laws in Kentucky follow the concept of equitable distribution, which means that anything you obtain during the marriage becomes property of you and your spouse.

 According to Forbes, starting your business before your marriage does not exclude it from becoming marital property.
 While the whole business may not qualify as marital property, portions of it likely will if you do certain things.